Collinskanyiri/Movielens-Recomendation-systems/README.md

-# MovieLens Recommender System
+# MovieLens Recommendation System

 ### Objective:
 Tasked in working on a new growing movie platform looking to compete with other giants such as Netflix, Hulu, and HBO.
 Your aim is to create a unique experience for each of our customers while subtly increasing company ROI,aim to achieve this by building a tailored, unique recommendation system that can effectively suggest movies to our users, in order to continue to engage them with our platform.

 I want to be able to make predictions to our existing clients, as well as use our recommendation system as a product, to attract new users to our platform.
-Additionally, as we continue to build up our recommendation systems, and expand our platform by investing in newer and relevant content for users to enjoy.
+Additionally, as we continue to build up our recommendation systems, and expand the platform by investing in newer and relevant content for users to enjoy.

 ## Data